1Password/solutions/migration/README.md

 ### What does this script do?

-This script will create vaults in 1Password based on each unique value in the `grouping` column of a LastPass export `.csv`.
+The [lastpass-folder-migrate](lastpass-folder-migrate.py) script will create vaults in 1Password based on each unique value in the `grouping` column of a LastPass export `.csv`.
 The `grouping` column corresponds to the LastPass folder that contained an exported item.

 This script is a good accompaniment to the the [LastPass importer at 1Password.com](https://support.1password.com/import-lastpass/).
 For example, if you are responsible for migrating a large number of shared LastPass items and folders, you might consider: